History of Wrocław: Habsburg Monarchy

 The ideas of the Protestant Reformation reached Breslau already in 1518, and in 1519 the writings of Luther, Eck and the opening of the Leipzig Disputation by Mosellanus were published by local printer Adam Dyon.
 In 1523 the town council unanimously, appointed Johann Heß as the new pastor of St. Maria Magdalena and thus introduced the Reformation in Breslau.
 In 1524 the town council issued a decree that obliged all clerics to the Protestant sermon and in 1525 another decree banned a number of Catholic customs.
 Breslau had become dominated by Protestants although a Catholic minority remained.
 Norman Davies states that as a city it was located on the borderline between Polish and German parts of Silesia, writing that "Vretslav lay astride the dividing line"; it also hosted a Czech community.

-After the death of Louis II in the Battle of Mohács in 1526, the Habsburg monarchy of Austria inherited Silesia and the city of Breslau.
+After the death of Louis II in the Battle of Mohács in 1526, the Habsburg monarchy of Austria inherited the Bohemian Crown with the city.
 In 1530 Ferdinand I awarded Breslau its current coat of arms.
 On 11 October 1609 German emperor Rudolf II granted the Letter of Majesty, which ensured the free exercise of church services for all Silesian Protestants.
 During Thirty Years' War the city suffered badly, was occupied by Saxon and Swedish troops and lost 18,000 of its 40,000 residents to plague.

 The Counter-Reformation had started with Rudolf II and Martin Gerstmann, bishop of Breslau.
 One of his successors, bishop Charles of Austria, did not accept the letter of the majesty on his territory.
 At the same time, the emperor encouraged several Catholic orders to settle in Breslau.
 The Minorites came back in 1610, the Jesuits arrived in 1638, the Capuchins in 1669, the Franciscans in 1684 and the Ursulines in 1687.
 These orders undertook an unequalled amount of construction which shaped the appearance of the city until 1945.
 The Jesuits were the main representatives of the Counter-Reformation in Breslau and Silesia.
 Much more feared were the Liechtensteiner dragoons, which converted people by force and expelled those who refused.
 At the end of the Thirty Years' War, Breslau was only one of a few Silesian cities which stayed Protestant, and after the Treaty of Altranstädt of 1707 four churches were given back to the local Protestants.